Menu

 Owned By: Town of Scituate

-Extensive trail network through the woodlands surrounding the historic Bailey-Ellis House and Deke’s Pond.
+Scituate’s Ellis Estate features an extensive trail network through the woodlands surrounding the historic Bailey-Ellis House and Deke’s Pond.
 The property boundaries extend eastward behind the Scituate Public Safety Building between Mann Lot Road and Booth Hill Road, to Country Way.

 Features

 The Bailey-Ellis House was originally called Elm Heights.
-It was built in 1830 by John Wade Bailey, and named for an American Elm tree on the property that was “so large and so tall that Mariners at sea took their positions from it.”
+It was built in 1830 by John Wade Bailey, and named for an American elm tree on the property that was “so large and so tall that Mariners at sea took their positions from it.”
 Walter Bailey, a descendent of John, and his wife Harrier Kimball Ellis, renamed the house Ellsberg, combining “Ells” for “Ellis,” and “berg” for “hill or mountain” (Latin).
 The property remained in the Bailey and Ellis families until 1969, when the Ellis family sold it to the town.

 The house is now the home base for the Scituate Arts Association.
 At least two horror movies were filmed here: The House By The Cemetery (1981) and Ghosthouse (1988).
 The property is managed by the Scituate Conservation Commission.